Little Claus and Big Claus: Plot

 Hearing that Little Claus is alive, Big Claus meets him and asks him what happened.
-Little Claus claims that Big Claus killed his grandmother which he sold for yet another bushel.
+Little Claus claims that Big Claus killed his grandmother, who he sold for yet another bushel.
 Believing him again, Big Claus kills his own grandmother and asks the local chemist if he wants to buy a corpse.
-When asked about its origin, he tells him that it is his grandmother whom he killed to be paid a huge sum.
-The chemist tells him what a terrible crime this is, resulting in Big Claus fleeing from the scene.
+When asked about its origin, he tells him that it is his grandmother, who he killed to be paid a huge sum.
+The horrified chemist tells him what a terrible crime this is, resulting in Big Claus fleeing from the scene.

-Angry at his neighbour, Big Claus puts him in a sack and carries him away to drown him in a river.
+Furious, Big Claus puts Little Claus in a sack and carries him away to drown him in a river.
 When passing a church, Big Claus goes inside, leaving the sack with Little Claus near the street.
 An old man with his cattle passes him by.
 Hearing Little Claus whining that he is not meant to die while being so young, the old man comments that he is so old and still cannot go to heaven.
 Little Claus asks him to take his place in the sack, then he would go to heaven, and promises the old man to take care of his cattle.
 The old man accepts.
 Later, Big Claus comes out of the church and throws the sack with the old man inside into the river.
-When going homewards, he meets Little Claus with the cattle, who claims that he got it from a mermaid at the bottom of the river and that he was promised another herd at the other end.
+When going homewards, he meets Little Claus with the cattle, who claims that the cattle are "sea cows," and that he got them from a woman living at the bottom of the river, who had promised Little Claus another herd at the other end.
 However, he claims, he is now walking there on land so he can avoid the river's curves and be faster.
-Big Claus wonders if he could also get cattle from the mermaid, so Little Claus offers to put him in a sack and throw him into the river.
-Big Claus agrees and Little Claus even puts a big stone into the sack to make sure he would reach the bottom.
+Big Claus wonders if he could also get cattle from the river woman, so Little Claus offers to put him in a sack and throw him into the river.
+Big Claus agrees and Little Claus puts a big stone into the sack to make sure he would reach the bottom.
 After having dropped his neighbour into the river, Little Claus leads his herd homewards, commenting that he fears that Big Claus will not find any cattle.